Motorola MBP160 Review

 The Motorola has sound activation to keep the parent unit stay quiet unless your baby is making noise.
 This feature can help parents get a better night's sleep because they aren't listening to a loud monitor all night.
 Other than sound activation there isn't much to this product.
 It features out of range alert, low battery alert, and sound level indicator.
 The Motorola also has sleep mode and mute, but it is missing the two-way talk to baby some parents feel is mandatory.

 The parent unit has a kickstand on the back that helps it stand upright.
 There is no belt clip, so if you plan to carry it with you getting chores done, then you'll be disappointed.

-The Motorola has an average EMF reading of 2.41 V/m at 6 ft from the unit.
+The Motorola did poorly compared to other monitors in this review with an average EMF reading of 2.41 V/m at 6 ft from the unit.
 This is the fourth highest reading in the review.
 While a higher reading than about half the options we tested, you can decrease your baby's exposure to EMF by placing the baby unit as far from the crib as possible and unplugging the unit when you aren't using it.
 You will still be able to hear baby assuming your nursery isn't super huge.

 BabyGearLab was founded by a Pediatrician Mom with a mission to provide a reliable, independent, source of information to new parents.
 Our experts have tested thousands of baby and kids products to share key performance, health, and safety findings.
 We spend tens of thousands of dollars crash testing car seats to inform our ratings.
 And, we combine our review work with gobs of expert parenting advice.
 To assure complete independence, we buy all the products we test ourselves.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing by people who care.Learn More